 It is possible to trigger several consecutive Guard Reaction attacks from the same Monster or different ones in the same turn, if each move the Hero executes leaves a different Space guarded by the Monster.
-Keep in mind that using a portal does not trigger Guard Reaction.
+Keep in mind that using a portal or manipulating a door does not trigger Guard Reaction.